Continuous Patrolling Games: Introduction

 \section{Introduction}

 Patrolling games were introduced at the end of \cite{AMP} to model the operational problem of how to optimally schedule patrols to intercept a terrorist attack, theft or infiltration.
 That paper, contrasting with earlier adversarial patrolling (Stackelberg) versions, modeled the problem as a zero-sum game between an Attacker and a Patroller, who wish to respectively maximize and minimize the probability of a successful attack.
 The domain on which the game was played out was taken to be a graph, with attacks restricted to the nodes and taking a given integer number of periods.
 A patrol is a walk on the graph, and intercepts the attack if it visits the attacked node during the attack period.
 This could model a guard in an art museum who enters a room while a thief is in the midst of removing a valuable painting from the wall.
 That paper was able to make some key observations about their game, giving bounds on the value, but was unable to find the value precisely or give optimal strategies except in some very limited cases. \cite{PALM16} solved the game for line graphs, but the solution was very complicated even for this apparently simple graph.
-In the Conclusion section of the original paper \cite{AMP}, an extension of the problem to continuous space and time was suggested:
+In the Conclusion section of the original paper \cite{AMP}, an extension of the problem to continuous space and time was suggested.
+The purpose of this paper is to carry out this suggestion.

-\begin{quote} ``It may be natural to consider a continuous-time formulation of this problem.
-An attack takes place at any point of the network (not necessarily a node) on a continuous time interval of fixed length.
-The Patroller uses a unit speed path and wins if she is at the attacked point at some time during the attack interval.
-This would model, for example, the defense of a pipeline system, and would resemble to a greater extent the classical search game problem.'' [p.
-1256] \end{quote}

-The purpose of this paper is to carry out the suggestion in the quote above for an arbitrary network.
 We allow attacks that have a prescribed duration~$\alpha$ to occur at any point of a continuous network $Q$.
 A unit speed patrol on $Q$ is said to intercept the attack (and win for the Patroller) if it arrives at the attacked point at some time during the attack.
 The value of the game is the probability of interception, with best play on both sides.
 We find that optimal play for the Attacker typically involves mixing pure attacks that take place at different times.